The UNCG Gerontology Program is pleased to offer a 12-credit hour undergraduate minor in gerontology!

 - Examples of jobs available to Gerontologists (PDF)

 This is the one required course.
 In this course, students learn to think critically about aging in the current U.S. context and develop proposals for change to ensure their ideal old age will be possible.

-Elective courses (12 credit hours) Can be chosen from the following list or other courses with a focus on aging can be selected under advisement of the Gerontology Undergraduate Coordinator:
+Elective courses (9 credit hours) Can be chosen from the following list or from other courses with a focus on aging under advisement of the Gerontology Undergraduate Coordinator.

 - BIO 425 Biological Clocks

 - CTR 314 Recreation Services with Underrepresented Groups